lyteword/chspurgeon-tod/volume-2/psalm-31.md

 **Verse 19.** *Oh how great is thy goodness.* Let me, to set the crown on the head of the *duty of meditation,* add one thing over and above—let meditation be *carried up to admiration:* not only should we be affected, but transported, rapt up and ravished with the beauties and transcendencies of heavenly things; act meditation to admiration, endeavour the highest pitch, coming the nearest to the highest patterns, the patterns of saints and angels in heaven, whose actings are the purest, highest ecstasies and admirations.
 Thus were these so excellent artists in meditation, David, an high actor of admiration in meditation, as often we see it in the psalms; so in Ps 8:1,9 31:19; *"Oh how great is thy goodness, "* etc.: Ps 104:24 "O Lord, how manifold are thy works, "etc; and in other places David's meditation and admiration were as his harp, well tuned, and excellently played on, in rarest airs and highest strains; as the precious gold, and the curious burnishing; or the richest stone, and the most exquisite polishing and setting of it.
 So blessed Paul, who was a great artist in musing, acted high in admiration, his soul was very warm and flaming up in it: it was as a bird with a strong and long wing that soars and towers up aloft, and gets out of sight. *Nathanael Ranew.*

 **Verse 19.** *Before the sons of men,* i.e., *openly.* The psalmist here perhaps refers to temporal blessings conferred on the pious, and evident to all.
-Some, however, have supposed the reference to be to the reward of the righteous, bestowed with the utmost publicity on the day of judgment; which better agrees with our interpretation of the former part of the verse. *Daniel Cresswell, D.D., F.R.S.* (1776-1844), *in loc.*
+Some, however, have supposed the reference to be to the reward of the righteous, bestowed with the utmost publicity on the day of judgment; which better agrees with our interpretation of the former part of the verse. *Daniel Cresswell, D. D., F. R. S.* (1776-1844), *in loc.*

 **Verse 19.** Believe it, Sirs, you cannot conceive what a friend you shall have of God, would you be but persuaded to enter into covenant with him, to be his, wholly his.
 I tell you, many that sometimes thought and did as you do now, that is, set light by Christ and hate God, and see no loveliness in him, are now quite of another mind; they would not for ten thousand worlds quit their interest in him.
 Oh, who dare say that he is a hard Master?
 Who that knows him will say that he is an unkind friend?
 Oh, what do poor creatures all, that they do entertain such harsh sour thoughts of God?
 What, do they think that there is nothing in that scripture, *Oh how great is thy goodness, which thou hast laid up for them that fear thee!* Doth the psalmist speak too largely?
 Doth he say more than he and others could prove?
 Ask him, and he will tell you in verse 21, that he blesseth God.
 These were things he could speak to, from his own personal experience; and many thousands as well as he, to whom the Lord had showed his marvellous kindness, and therefore he doth very passionately plead with the people of God to love him, and more highly to express their sense of his goodness, that the world might be encouraged also to have good thoughts of him. *James Janeway.*

 **Verse 19.** Very observable is that expression of the psalmist, *Oh how great is thy goodness which thou hast laid up for them that fear thee; which thou hast wrought before the sons of men for them that trust in thee.* In the former clause, God's goodness is said to be *laid up;* in the latter, to be *wrought.* Goodness is laid up in the promise, wrought in the performance; and that goodness which is laid up is wrought for them that trust in God; and thus, as God's faithfulness engages us to believe, so our faith, as it were, engages God's faithfulness to perform the promise. *Nathanael Hardy.*

-**Verse 20.** *Thou shalt keep them secretly in a pavilion from the strife of tongues.* This our beloved God does secretly, so that no human eyes may or can see, and the ungodly do not know that a believer is, in God, and in the presence of God, so well protected, that no reproach or contempt, and no quarrelsome tongue can do him harm. *Arndt, quoted by W. Wilson, D.D.*
+**Verse 20.** *Thou shalt keep them secretly in a pavilion from the strife of tongues.* This our beloved God does secretly, so that no human eyes may or can see, and the ungodly do not know that a believer is, in God, and in the presence of God, so well protected, that no reproach or contempt, and no quarrelsome tongue can do him harm. *Arndt, quoted by W. Wilson, D. D.*

 **Verse 22.** *I said in my haste, I am cut off from before thine eyes: nevertheless thou heardest the voice of my supplications.* Who would have thought those prayers should ever have had any prevalence in God's ears which were mixed with so much infidelity in the petitioner's heart! *William Secker.*